jjescandor/reading-notes/401/terminal.md

 1. Paths
     1. Relative path - A file or directory location relative to where we currently are in the file system.
     1. Absolute path - file or directory location in relation to the root of the file system.

+### Files
+1. If you type cd and press the Return key—with no directory specified—you’ll go back to your Home folder.
+(You can also type cd ~ to go there.)
+1. If you type cd /, you’ll go to the root level of your startup disk.
+1. If you type cd .. (that’s two periods), you’ll go to the directory above the one you’re currently in.
+So if you’re in your home folder, and type cd .., you’ll go to your Mac’s /Users folder.
+1. And if you type cd - (hyphen) you’ll go back to the directory you were in before the last time you issued the cd command.

+### Pages
+1. The manual pages are a set of pages that explain every command available on your system including what they do.
+1. It also explains the specifics of how you run them and what command line arguments they accept.

+### File Manipulation

+1. Linux organises it's file system in a hierarchical way.
+1. Over time you'll tend to build up a fair amount of data (storage capacities are always increasing).
+1. It's important that we create a directory structure that will help us organise that data in a manageable way.